MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/ambiguous-breakpoint-resolution.md

 ## Enabling ambiguous breakpoint resolution

 By default, ambiguous breakpoints are disabled.
-To enable this in a debugger session, run the this command in the WinDbg console:
+To enable this in a debugger session, run this command in the WinDbg console:

 ```dbgcmd
 dx @$debuggerRootNamespace.Debugger.Settings.EngineInitialization.ResolveAmbiguousBreakpoints = true;